NamBaoL/Emojilang/README.md

 # Emojilang
-A programming language using emojies.
+A programming language using emojis.
 # Hello World
 ```
 Hello World⬜